 How do You Prove Loss of Earnings for Self-Employed People?

-Loss of earnings claims for regular W-2 employees in personal injury cases is pretty cut and dry.
+A commonly asked question is how to prove loss of income if someone is self employed.
+Well, loss of earnings claims for regular W-2 employees in personal injury cases is pretty cut and dry.
 However, recovering loss of earnings for our self-employed clients who are seriously injured can present certain difficulties that do not arise in the cases of employees who receive predictable and documented W2 income.

 Proving Loss of Earnings with W-2 Income is Simple

 For example, if one of our clients at Sally Morin Law is an employee of a company, we simply send a form to her employer to find out how much work our client missed when she was recovering for the accident, and what her salary is in order to calculate her loss of earnings.
 We can also submit pay stubs and/or W2 forms to make a relatively easy claim, assuming the client received a doctor’s instructions (and provides those to us in writing) to take the time off from work.
 This loss of earnings calculation is basic and the document speaks for itself.

 Proving Loss of Earnings for Self-Employed People is More Complicated

 Obviously, we do not have this option when establishing a self-employed client’s lost earnings, and thus we have to use other means to ensure they are compensated for the losses they endured as a result of another party’s negligence.